 - provide evidence/supporting documentation from the university about the placement requirements.

-The research education manager will work with the student to find a host group for the placement, to manage the administrative process between the university and Peter Mac, and to assist the student with the visa process (if applicable).
+The Research Education team will work with the student to find a host group for the placement, to manage the administrative process between the university and Peter Mac, and to assist the student with the visa process (if applicable).

 These are unpaid positions.
 No fees are charged and all research costs are covered by the host research group.